dqpb/gmetronome/README.md

 * Three accentuation levels for strong, middle and weak accents
 * Pre defined patterns for widely used meters and time signatures
 * Integrated synthesizer to customize click sounds
-* Accurate trainer function to smoothly raise or lower tempo
+* Trainer function to smoothly raise or lower tempo
 * Profiles to (automatically) save and restore metronome settings
-* Customizable keyboard shortcuts for nearly all metronome functions
+* Customizable keyboard shortcuts
 * Support for different audio backends

 Download, Building and Installation